 All social & mating observations; from initiation to upbringing were assessed throughout the (almost) 1600-day written observational records.

-Given the received controversial sentiments – the possibility of these mice’s behavioural analogy towards applied human concerns still remain disputable for decades on, even to this day.
-Reading the actual published paper itself still remains highly advisable – because Calhoun himself attempted to address most (though not all) skeptical counter arguments and feedbacks of this experiment.
+Given the mixed receptions on the study’s release – extrapolating these mice’s behavioural analogously towards applied human concerns ~ still remain disputable for decades on, even to this day.
+Reading the actual published paper itself still remains highly advisable nonetheless because Calhoun himself attempted to address most (though not all) skeptics and counter arguments.

 Phase A “Strive”.